Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 So far, the following instances are considered:

+-Shorten the repetitive dialogue with Duke Eltan in the Palace.

+-More reply options to shorten the dialogue with the 'Hooded Man' in Palace 3rd floor.

--in Ducal Palace Dungeon: the PC will have more reply options that will lead to quest relevant information about the other prisoner.
+-In Ducal Palace Dungeon: the PC will have more reply options that will lead to quest relevant information about the other prisoner.

 -For the "Traitors in Camp" quest, Miszena doesn't need to be bullied with the brutal physical threats needed currently to provide the needed information.